 Earlier, users looking for content on mobile were posed with two options to browse over mobile devices: either to browse that certain website through mobile-web, or else download their mobile app.
-With web came gigantic reach, however, it couldn't offer needed support to create engaging user experience, whereas native apps offer higher consumption, but couldn't manage distribution.
+With web came gigantic reach, however, it couldn't offer needed support to create an engaging user experience, whereas native apps offer higher consumption, but couldn't manage distribution.

 Do you know a mobile app loses out on 77% of its users in just 72 hours after they download it?
-After all, these apps do consume a lot of space on our mobile devices and this causes major dismay.
-In fact, it may come around as a shock for some, but half of the smartphone users in US download zero apps per month So, as a number of app installations were on an all-time-low, the brands desperately looked for ways to retarget and engage their users.
+After all, these apps do consume a lot of space on our mobile devices and this causes major dismay In fact, it may come around as a shock for some, but half of the smartphone users in the US download zero apps per month So, as a number of app installations were on an all-time-low, the brands desperately looked for ways to retarget and engage their users.

 Even with the mobile web, its performance failed to enamor the users And then this whole idea of merging the app and web clicked, like how it would get the best of both the world.
-Here the page-load speed and user-engagement was the priority.
+Here the page-load speed and user-engagement were the priority

 Progressive Web Apps & Accelerated Mobile Pages came as a boon

 When most of the web and mobile failed to leave a mark, the emergence of PWAs and AMPs did come around as a savior for the brands who failed to provide a wonderful user-experience to their mobile users with apps as well as websites.

-First, let's begin with Accelerated Mobile Pages.
+Understanding AMP&PWA First, let's begin with Accelerated Mobile Pages.

 It's actually a feature created on open-source platforms and Google-approved enabling websites to load the content pretty fast on mobiles.
 It delivered a remarkably fast browsing experience on mobile devices.
 Presently, they are being used by the News websites (to present the news) & by e-Commerce websites (offering their products in the mobile SERP).

 However, there are certain restrictions like they strip all the inappropriate scripts & Java Scripts (JS), in order to save bandwidth, and they display just the content.
 Hence, here pages are sized statistically while heavy elements such as images (off-screen) are not downloaded till the time user can view them.
 Now, this does result in reduced page-load time, however, the removal of irrelevant scripts also affects the user experience.

 This will lead to low user engagement on the website, thus causing low-conversion rates ultimately.
 In the case of Progressive Web Apps, which are also Website pages & web apps, they actually provide the look similar to the usual mobile app while also helping your users re-visit the website via features such as push notifications, periodic background syncs, and rich offline-experiences. what was do is that they reduce the loading time of webpages, so basically they fill the void spaces created by AMPs.
 As of now, only big enterprise-level websites & firms are using them.
 When studied closely, it was found that PWAs have three features that differ it from AMPs.
 They are:

-Even in the case of web sign-in API, Progressive Web Apps makes easy for the mobile users to sign-in as it authenticates them speedily.
+Even in the case of web sign-in API, Progressive Web Apps makes easy for mobile users to sign-in as it authenticates them speedily.
 For Payment Requests, it eliminated the checkout forms, fills entire credit card information, thus users simply need to enter CVV.
 This way it changed the whole of UX for payments.
-Thus, makes it secure while transaction is seamless.
+Thus, it makes it secure while the transaction is seamless.